squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 it brings:

-- __Better__: support for [rich search previews][19], preserving the structural information of code blocks, inline code and lists, so they are rendered as-is, as well as [lookahead tokenization][20], [more accurate highlighting][21], and improved stability of typeahead.
+- __Better__: support for [rich search previews][19], preserving the structural information of code blocks, inline code, and lists, so they are rendered as-is, as well as [lookahead tokenization][20], [more accurate highlighting][21], and improved stability of typeahead.
 Also, a [slightly better UX][22].